Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna

-Metamaterials (MTMs) consisting of sub-wavelength unit cell elements, in contrast to the conventional architectures, have been shown to demonstrate the capability of manipulating electromagnetic (EM) waves in both transmission and reflection fashion \cite{yu2014flat,khorasaninejad2016metalenses,chen2016review,glybovski2016metasurfaces,Shaghayegh_IMS2020}.
+Metamaterials (MTMs) consisting of sub-wavelength unit cell elements, in contrast to the conventional architectures, have been shown to demonstrate the capability of manipulating electromagnetic waves in both transmission and reflection fashion \cite{yu2014flat,chen2016review,glybovski2016metasurfaces,Shaghayegh_IMS2020,R2-A-wireless-communication-scheme,R2-Breaking-Reciprocity}.
 In particular, 2D MTMs or metasurfaces can be made reconfigurable by incorporating tuning elements such as PIN or varactor diodes \cite{cui2014coding,li2017electromagnetic,zhang2018space,liu2016anisotropic}.
-Such programmable metasurfaces have been recently utilized as intelligent reflective surfaces to tailor reflected EM waves in a desired fashion that can be integrated well with signal processing to adapt to the channel environments, which appears to be a promising solution for next-generation communication links \cite{basar2019wireless,wu2019intelligent,wu2019towards}.
-In addition to metasurfaces, MTMs can also be utilized to realize leaky wave antennas (LWAs) exhibiting frequency-dependent beam scanning, due to their unique dispersion relationship where the propagation constant can vary from negative to positive values \cite{caloz2005electromagnetic,caloz2008crlh,jackson2012leaky}.
+Such programmable metasurfaces have been recently utilized as intelligent reflective surfaces \cite{R2-Breaking-Reciprocity,R2-Programmable-time-domain,R2-Realization-of-Multi-Modulation} to constantly tailor reflected electromagnetic waves in a desired fashion, which unlike the time-modulated arrays, do not decrease the SNR as they continuously reflect the incoming waveforms to their aperture.
+This appears to be a promising solution for next-generation communication links \cite{basar2019wireless,wu2019intelligent,wu2019towards} that can be integrated well with signal processing to adapt to the channel environments.
+Programmable metasurfaces have recently been proposed in the context of backscatter communication \cite{Perfect_Absorption_Meta_Atom,MassiveBackscatter}.
+Specifically, \cite{Perfect_Absorption_Meta_Atom} introduces a secure backscatter communication scheme that tunes a channel environment to a special perfect-absorption condition by using programmable metasurfaces as reflectors in the radio environment.
+Also, a massive backscatter powered from programmable metasurfaces is proposed in \cite{MassiveBackscatter} which enables sending beams into pre-selected directions.
+In addition to metasurfaces, MTMs can also be utilized to realize leaky wave antennas (LWAs) exhibiting frequency-dependent beam scanning due to their unique dispersion relationship where the propagation constant can vary from negative to positive values \cite{caloz2005electromagnetic,caloz2008crlh,jackson2012leaky}.